 Tips to Ease the Discomfort of Dental Work

 If you’re filled with dread when you make your dentist appointment, I have some tips for you.
-Remedies offer a totally safe, natural treatment that is easy to administer and effectively helps ease the pain and discomfort that often goes along with dental work.
+Remedies offer an exceptionally safe, natural treatment that is easy to administer and effectively helps ease the pain and discomfort that often goes along with dental work.
 Whether you are having a tooth pulled or just have sensitive teeth, this is–in my opinion–where homeopathy shines.
 The added bonus is that you will find there aren’t any side effects and it won’t interfere with other medications you may be taking.

 Arnica montana is an excellent remedy for any type of surgery, including dental surgery, as it not only speeds healing of soft tissue, but helps prevent excessive bleeding.
 Whenever nerves have been injured or you have sharp, zinging pains, choose Hypericum.
 If you prefer, you can take both remedies by taking them alternately.
 A 1986 study in France revealed that 76% of patients treated with these remedies experienced pain relief.
 In my own experience, Arnica and Hypericum are so amazing that you will hardly need painkillers even for wisdom teeth–depending on the extent of the surgery, of course.
 For those interested in more studies on homeopathy, I highly recommend the book by Bill Gray, Homeopathy, Science or Myth.
 The additional benefit of homeopathic remedies is that healing is promoted and problems are prevented.
 You can safely continue taking these remedies 3-4 times daily for 3 days.
 A gentle rule in homeopathy is that when you feel better, stop taking the remedy.